 While conventional cropping is vulnerable to the elements, indoor or protected cropping allows food growers to control all aspects of the crop’s environment and manage resources such as water and nutrients in a more systematic way.
 This can dramatically improve yields and reliability, but comes at a significant increase in cost.

-One of the technologies that Tissue’s team is investigating is transparent solar cells or ‘smart glass’ for glasshouses.
+One of the technologies that Tissue’s team is investigating is light-blocking and light-shifting films or ‘smart glass’ for glasshouses.
 “The idea is that innovative smart glass technologies and films can reduce the heat load inside a glasshouse and so reduce energy costs, while maintaining or improving crop productivity and quality with reduced water and nutrient use and the possibility of renewable energy generation,” says Tissue.

 Need to know